ImMattDavison/CashHook-KoFi/README.md

 ## How do I get my CashHook link in Autocode?

-Locating your CashHook is simple, just take a look to the bottom of the page in the autocode editor, your unique CashHook will appear like this:
+Locating your CashHook is simple, just take a look to the bottom of the page in the autocode editor, your unique CashHook will appear like this: <br>
 <img src="./cashhook.png">

 ## How do I add my CashHook to Ko-Fi?